Tw1ddle/samcodes-gameanalytics/README.md

 ## Known Issues

+As of Haxe 3.4.7, OpenFL 8.0.1 there are some blocking issues to fix:

-Submitting events to the GameAnalytics servers results in HTTP 500 error responses - needs some work.
+ * Submitting events to the GameAnalytics servers results in HTTP 500 error responses.
+That needs some work.

-HTTP connections work fine on all targets, but HTTPS doesn't seem to work at all for me, not sure why.
+ * Connecting to the GameAnalytics servers work fine via HTTP on all targets, but HTTPS doesn't seem to work at all, not sure why.

-Using gzip compression results in HTTP 401 authorization errors, not sure why.
-I have tried both hxPako and lime.compress, same result with gzip deflate methods.
+ * Using gzip compression results in HTTP 401 authorization errors, not sure why.
+I have tried both hxPako Gzip and lime.util.compress.Gzip compression, same result with gzip deflate methods.

-Support on iOS reportedly has issues due to Haxe problems: https://github.com/yupswing/akifox-asynchttp/issues/27
+ * Support on iOS reportedly has issues due to Haxe problems: https://github.com/yupswing/akifox-asynchttp/issues/27

-This hasn't had any use in a commercial app yet.
+Note this hasn't seen much testing or any use in a commercial app yet.
 Use with caution!

 ## Usage